 He re-trained as a draughtsman and went to work for Sentinel, a company who manufactured steam and diesel vehicles.
 His work was specifically on designing engines for buses.
 After about five years he went to work for Stone Platt Ltd in Crawley, Sussex, designing submersible pumps and emergency power systems.
 He stayed with them until he retired in 1981.
 In 1988 he returned to Poland and settled in Krakow.

 He became involved with the activities of Air Force veteran organisations and was present at the 60th Anniversary Memorial Ceremony for Sgt Stefan Bohanes in 2004.
 In 2013 a film entitled “Wspomnien Czar” (Charming Memories) by E. Wyroba was dedicated to him.
 He still lives in Krakow and he had his 98th Birthday party at the military Air Base at Balice-Krakow.
+Sadly, he died on 3rd January 2017 in Krakow, just short of his 101st birthday.

 With thanks to Ryszard Kolodziejski for a great deal of information and for finding the photographs on Polish websites.
 Full credit will be given if the copyright holders contact me.